 In the time period described by Conrad as Geography Militant (c.1760s-1880s), European explorers, scientists and administrators were active in claiming, possessing and occupying non-European lands.
 While Britain and France expanded their empires across Africa, Asia and the Americas, Russians were consolidating their grip on the vast hinterland to the east of cities such as St Petersburg and Moscow.
-As historical and political geographers such as Mark Bassin and Derek Gregory remind us, geographical knowledge was integral to the colonization and occupation of the non-European world in the 18th and 19th centuries onwards.
+As historical and political geographers such as Mark Bassin and Derek Gregory remind us, geographical knowledge was integral to the colonization and occupation of the non-European world in the 18th and 19th centuries onwards (Bassin, 2008; Gregory, 2004).
 Mapping, surveying and resource evaluation were integral to the European including the Russian colonial project.
 Flagging, mapping and charting were just three activities which went hand in hand with the development of imperial trading networks, administrative apparatuses, and legal regime development.
-At its most egregious, the European colonizer such as the British in Australia took resources and land from a terra nullius (subsequently sanctioned by an imported legal/property owning system) while indigenous peoples were conceived as property-less and living in a state of nature.
+At its most egregious, the European colonizer such as the British in Australia took resources and land from a terra nullius (subsequently sanctioned by an imported legal/property owning system) while indigenous peoples were conceived as property-less and living in a state of nature (Moreton-Robinson, 2015).

-At the end point of Conrad’s geography militant, the term geopolitics is first used and begins to circulate in European academic exchanges.
+At the end point of Conrad’s geography militant, the term geopolitics is first used and begins to circulate in European academic exchanges (Dodds and Atkinson, 2000).
 Formally coined in the 1890s, geopolitics acts as a signifier of interest in the intersection of resources, territory, knowledge and imperial power.
-Put simply, geopolitical conversations pivot around four threads: the role of geographical factors in shaping national and imperial power; the relationship between a country’s population size (man-power) and state territorial power; the role of resources in shaping patterns of state competition and conflict; and finally, if less developed in earliest iterations of geopolitics, examples and incidents of resistance to dominant forms of geopolitical thinking and practice.
-More recent scholars such as Paul Routledge and Sara Koopman have used the terms anti-geopolitics and alter-geopolitics respectively to acknowledge and investigate expressions of dissent and alternative geopolitical strategies and imaginaries.
+Put simply, geopolitical conversations pivot around four threads: the role of geographical factors in shaping national and imperial power; the relationship between a country’s population size (people power) and state territorial power; the role of resources in shaping patterns of state competition and conflict; and finally, if less developed in earliest iterations of geopolitics, examples and incidents of resistance to dominant forms of geopolitical thinking and practice.
+More recent scholars such as Paul Routledge and Sara Koopman have used the terms anti-geopolitics and alter-geopolitics respectively to acknowledge and investigate expressions of dissent and alternative geopolitical strategies and imaginaries (Koopman, 2011; Routledge, 2017).

 Our interest in triumphant geopolitics is not intended to signal an endorsement of past acts of colonial occupation and violence.
-Rather we draw attention to those moments when particular geopolitical visions and practices appear to enjoy considerable effectiveness and legitimacy amongst some, if not all, possible audiences.
-To give an example, it is only remarkably recently that settler colonial states such as Australia and Canada have been persuaded/forced/shamed into recognising the ongoing violence of colonial occupation, the imposition of alien cultural, legal and policing systems on indigenous communities, insidious racism and the myth of terra nullius.
+Rather we draw attention to those moments when particular geopolitical visions and practices appear to enjoy considerable effectiveness and legitimacy amongst some, if not all, possible audiences (Dijink, 1996).
+To give an example, it is only remarkably recently that settler colonial states such as Australia and Canada have been persuaded/forced/shamed into recognising the ongoing violence of colonial occupation, the imposition of alien cultural, legal and policing systems on indigenous communities, insidious racism and the myth of terra nullius (Lowman and Baker, 2015).
 Prior to official apologies and land claims settlements, for example, we could argue that a particular geopolitical imaginary of the settler colonial state endured (triumphantly) in the sense of affirming and valorising particular territorial, state and provincial boundaries and apparatuses of administration.
-To the point that nation-states such as Canada are thought of as settled spaces free to conduct foreign and security policies with other recognised state entities – and thus to posit the Indian, the indigenous, the aboriginal as ‘problem’ rather than the ‘settler’.
+To the point that nation-states such as Canada are thought of as settled spaces free to conduct foreign and security policies with other recognised state entities – and thus to posit the original peoples, the indigenous, the aboriginal as ‘problem’ rather than the ‘settler’.